latticecut/Wardley_Chapter2_Finding_a_path/README.md

 # Figure 8

+Figure 8 is what a map of a single line of business should look like.
+Simon created the first map in 2005 and it was for an online photo service.

 This has been split out into one stratum, the Application Layer with two .tex files for nodes (V) and edges (E) respectively.

 # Figure 11

 Here we add example annotations using the "Fig11_Annotation.tex" file over the top of the Map from Figure 8.
 Comment out as desired.

 In practice a lot of the code in this file is just about styling, for example the formatting of the Key, and can be ignored during the normal mapping process.
 However, I have tried remain faithful to Simon's original style/rendering.

+# Further Reading

+Everything Simon's written. [list to be expanded]

+# References